groupon/testium/README.md

 `browser.assert.elementNotVisible(selector)` | Throws exceptions if selector doesn't exist or is visible.
 `browser.assert.elementExists(selector)` | Throws exceptions if selector doesn't exist.
 `browser.assert.elementDoesntExist(selector)` | Throws exceptions if selector exists.
+`browser.assert.httpStatus(statusCode)` | Throws exceptions if current status code is not equal to the provided statusCode.
 `browser.assert.imgLoaded(selector)` | Throws exceptions if selector doesn't match a single `<img>` element that has both loaded and been decoded successfully.
 Allows an optional extra _initial_ docstring argument, for semantic documentation about the test when the assertion fails.
 `browser.assert.imagesMatch(image1, image2, tolerance=0)` | Throws exceptions if the images don't match within the given tolerance.
 Warning: this method is experimental and slow.
 You can use `@slow(4000)` in tests to notify mocha of this.